Fostering step by step image

 Cat Bobbin looking relaxed in his foster home stretching out on the sofa

 Fill in the short form to tell us a little bit about you.
-We are looking for all types of foster homes, but we do have a few requirements:
+We're looking for all types of foster homes, but we do have a few requirements:

-• A maximum of 30-40 minutes’ drive from our rehoming centre
+• You live a maximum of 30-40 minutes’ drive from our rehoming centre

-• Ideally some experience with animals but it’s not essential as we’ll teach you!
+• Ideally some experience with animals - but don't worry if you don't, as we’ll teach you!

-• We are open to foster homes with children and other pets but are more in need of homes with teenagers or adults and ideally no other pets
+• We're open to foster homes with children and other pets, but are more in need of homes with teenagers or adults and ideally no other pets

-• Leaving hours shouldn’t be longer than 4 hours a day
+• Leaving hours should be no longer than 4 hours a day

-We’ll ask for photos or videos of your home to make sure that our animals will be secure, and we can advise on making safe spaces for your foster.
+We’ll ask for photos or videos of your home to make sure our animals will be secure.
+We can advise on how to make safe spaces for your foster.

-We ask for 2 references as part of your application which we will check.
-These are from 2 non-related adults who know you well, such as friends or colleagues.
+We ask for two references as part of your application.
+These need to be from non-related adults who know you well, such as friends or colleagues.

-We’ll call you for a chat, and you’ll be booked onto our training programme if you’re a good fit for the foster scheme.
+We’ll call you for a chat.
+If you’re a good fit for the foster scheme, you’ll be booked onto our training programme

 • Importance of fostering